ryan-mahoney/Framework/docs/theming/index.rst

 	{{/each}}
 	</ul>

 Partials are just the individual parts of a webapages HTML.
-FMF currently has standardized on HandlearsPHP as a templating language.
+Opine-PHP currently has standardized on HandlearsPHP as a templating language.
 In the example above, the API must be providing a array of data called "menus", and each menu has a "url" and "label" attribute.

 If you need to know more about how Handlebars works, refer to the Javascript website as all the documentation is there and the PHP version functions the same way.